Gassandrid/ewan.my/content/Thoughts/South Africa.md

 While South Africa is a beautiful country, it has definitely been struggling with its issues recently.

 For one; [[Loadshedding]].
 This problem started several decades ago when the South African government developed the power line network extensively, but didn't scale up the power generation infrastructure needed to support such a network.
-And because of that indecision to scale decades ago, South Africa to this day is still facing a worsening powergrid, with much of the country without power for a good chunk of the day.
+And because of that indecision to scale decades ago, South Africa to this day is still facing a worsening power grid, with much of the country without power for a good chunk of the day.

 ---

 ## Landscape

-I have some family in Franschhoek, which is know as wine country in South Africa.
-But beyond the wine produced on these farms, there is quit a beautiful landscape to be seen in the mornings.
+I have some family in Franschhoek, which is known as wine country in South Africa.
+But beyond the wine produced on these farms, there is quite a beautiful landscape to be seen in the mornings.

 ![[IMG_2240.jpeg]]